dev-warrior777/go-electrum-client/spv/README.md

 SPV backend for electrum wallets

-Haha  .. not yet implemented for sure
+Haha  .. not yet implemented for sure.